progressionnetwork/awesome-chatgpt/README.md

 - [Chrome extension to add input history, copy, and counters to ChatGPT](https://chrome.google.com/webstore/detail/superpower-chatgpt/amhmeenmapldpjdedekalnfifgnpfnkc)
 - [ChassistantGPT - embeds ChatGPT as a hands-free voice assistant in the background](https://github.com/idosal/assistant-chat-gpt)
 - [WebChatGPT - augment your prompts to ChatGPT with web search results](https://github.com/qunash/chatgpt-advanced/)
+- [ChatGPT_Extension](https://github.com/kazuki-sf/ChatGPT_Extension): ChatGPT Extension is a really simple Chrome Extension (manifest v3) that you can access OpenAI's ChatGPT from anywhere on the web.
+- [chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension): A browser extension to display ChatGPT response alongside search engine results.
+- [ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf): A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link
+- [assistant-chat-gpt](https://github.com/idosal/assistant-chat-gpt): A Chrome browser extension that embeds ChatGPT as a hands-free voice assistant
+- [sharegpt](https://github.com/domeccleston/sharegpt): Easily share permanent links to ChatGPT conversations with your friends
+- [chatgpt-advanced](https://github.com/qunash/chatgpt-advanced): A browser extension that augments your ChatGPT prompts with web results.
+- [tweetGPT](https://github.com/yaroslav-n/tweetGPT): TweetGPT is a chrome extension that generates tweets and replies using chatGPT
+- [YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT): YouTube Summary with ChatGPT is a simple Chrome Extension (manifest v3) that allows you to get both YouTube video transcripts and summary of the video with OpenAI's ChatGPT AI technology.

 ### Access ChatGPT from other platforms
 - [Serverless Telegram bot](https://github.com/franalgaba/chatgpt-telegram-bot-serverless)